buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 ### Opertational Considerations when inserting ULA "Known-Local" prefixes in the policy table using automatic mechanisms
 1. Route Information Options via Router Advertisements

-When using setting ULA known-locals prefixes from an RIO from Router Advertisements on a host:
+When setting the ULA known-locals prefixes from an RIO from Router Advertisements on a host:
 * If ULA known-local prefixes are also being advertised in PIOs, then the PIO prefix MUST be ignored in preference of an RIO
 * the router SHOULD set the prefix to a Medium Router Preference
 * the router MUST set the exact prefix length for the known-local as the local site-assigned prefix